ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

 12 The OSD always shows random characters on the NESW compass heading
   * This is typically a mismatch between the Flight controller type and the OSD controller selected in config.h
+  * Latest version of OSD should correct for this

 ---